vuejs-translations/docs-cs/src/guide/scaling-up/ssr.md

 In the State Management chapter, we introduced a [simple state management pattern using Reactivity APIs](state-management.html#simple-state-management-with-reactivity-api).
 In an SSR context, this pattern requires some additional adjustments.

 The pattern declares shared state in a JavaScript module's root scope.
-This makes them **singletons** - i.e. there is only one instance of the reactive object throughout the entire lifecycle of our application.
+This makes them **singletons** - tj. there is only one instance of the reactive object throughout the entire lifecycle of our application.
 This works as expected in a pure client-side Vue application, since the modules in our application are initialized fresh for each browser page visit.

 However, in an SSR context, the application modules are typically initialized only once on the server, when the server boots up.
 The same module instances will be reused across multiple server requests, and so will our singleton state objects.
 If we mutate the shared singleton state with data specific to one user, it can be accidentally leaked to a request from another user.
 We call this **cross-request state pollution.**